owenthereal/gh/README.md

 There're no pre-requirements to run gh.
 Download the [binary](https://drone.io/github.com/jingweno/gh/files) and go!

+**Unix**

+gh commands are single, unhyphenated words that map to their Unix ancestors’ names and flags where applicable.

 ## Installation

 There are [compiled binary forms of gh](https://drone.io/github.com/jingweno/gh/files) for Darwin, Linux and Windows.